jlan84/knn-assignment/sprint.md

 Here's the pseudocode for the algorithm you will be implementing.

-    function createBranch:
+    function buildTree:
         If every item in the dataset is in the same class: return the class label
-        Else
+        Else:
             find the best feature and value to split the data split the dataset
             create a node
             for each split
-                call createBranch and add the result to the node return node
+                call buildTree and add the result to the node return node

 ### Implementation